 Advanced Topics in Machine Learning: 2019-2020

-OverviewThis is an advanced course on machine learning, focusing on recent advances in deep learning with neural networks, such as recurrent and Bayesian neural networks.
-The course will concentrate especially on natural language processing (NLP) and computer vision applications.
-Recent statistical techniques based on neural networks have achieved a remarkable progress in these fields, leading to a great deal of commercial and academic interest.
-The course will introduce the mathematical definitions of the relevant machine learning models and derive their associated optimisation algorithms.
-It will cover a range of applications of neural networks in natural language processing, including analysing latent dimensions in text, translating between languages, and answering questions.
+OverviewThis is an advanced course on machine learning, focusing on recent advances in deep learning with neural networks and on Bayesian approaches to machine learning.
+The course will also have a significant component on natural language processing (NLP) applications, including analysing latent dimensions in text, translating between languages, and answering questions..
+Recent statistical techniques, particularly those based on neural networks, have achieved a remarkable progress in these fields, leading to a great deal of commercial and academic interest.
+The course will introduce the definitions of the relevant machine learning models, discuss their mathematical underpinnings, and demonstrate ways to effectively numerically train them.

 After studying this course, students will: